Félix Triñanes

-Félix Triñanes (born 3 May 2004) is an Argentine footballer who plays as an attacking midfielder for Chilean club Cobresal on loan from Deportes Temuco.
+Félix Triñanes (born 3 May 2004) is an Argentine footballer who plays as an attacking midfielder for Paraguayan club 2 de Mayo on loan from Chilean club Deportes Temuco.

 Career

 A product of Banfield, Triñanes moved to Chile and signed with Deportes Temuco in October 2024.
 He made his debut in the 1–1 draw against O'Higgins for the 2025 Copa Chile.

 In February 2025, Triñanes was loaned out to Cobresal in the Chilean Primera División on a deal for a season.
 He scored his first goal in the 1–1 draw against Ñublense on 22 June.
+The next year, he was loaned out to Paraguayan club 2 de Mayo.